ctsstc/integrate-all-gps/README.md

 # Integrate All GPS

+This is a remote command line tool to help integrate all your local patches from [Git Patch Stack](https://git-ps.sh/) assuming you're a patch hoarder like too many of us are.

 As long as your integrations keep passing this will keep merging them until they're all handled.

 ## How to Run